CERC-Genomic-Medicine/scripts/README.md

 ### mendelian_per_trio_split.py

-Same as **mendelian_per_trio.py**, but requires three sigle-sample inputVCF/BCF files: for father, for mother, and for child.
+Same as **mendelian_per_trio.py**, but requires three sigle-sample input VCF/BCF files: for father, for mother, and for child.
 Type `mendelian_per_trio_split.py --help` to get the description of all parameters.